With costs always being under the spotlight, how can fleet mangers reduce their maintenance overheads?

 Reduced capital investment in workshop building and tools

 Increase in downtime

 Limited quality control

 Higher costs can result from something as simple as not preparing for and adhering to schedules and procedures outlined in routine fleet maintenance programs.
 Scheduled maintenance has predictable costs because allows you to plan efficiently, to know how long a service interval will take and the parts, technicians, tools and shop space required.
 Planning a maintenance program – and more importantly executing it – leads to a higher quality work and improved shop productivity, which in turn means lower costs.

 With clear and concise instructions in the form of checklists that details and define services that need to be performed, and having the information from on-board telematics systems and driver reports, it becomes easier to lower costs by making repairs during routine service intervals when they are less costly to complete.

-Success keeping costs down can be accomplished when operations personnel and asset users understand the importance of routine fleet maintenance, the maintenance department’s needs, and how working together to ensure routine service is completed impacts asset up-time.
+Success keeping costs down can be accomplished when operations personnel and asset users understand the importance of routine fleet vehicle maintenance, the maintenance department’s needs, and how working together to ensure routine service is completed impacts asset up-time.

 4. Managing parts inventory

 Cost savings can be realized if effective parts inventory optimisation techniques are part of a fleet’s maintenance program.
 With the right parts are on hand where and when they are needed, technicians can complete service and repair work more efficiently, lowering labour costs.
 If needed parts are not available for maintenance or repairs, these costs will rise.